toitware/protoc-gen-toit/README.md

 ### `core_objects` (default 1)

-If set the built-in protobuf objects such as Timestamp, Duration etc. will be mapped directly to their counterparts in toit.
+If set to `1` the built-in protobuf objects such as Timestamp, Duration etc. will be mapped directly to their counterparts in toit.

 see `examples/core_objects`.